valentingol/cliconfig/README.md

 Everyone can contribute to CLI Config, and we value everyone’s contributions.
 Please see our [contributing guidelines](CONTRIBUTING.md) for more information 🤗

-## License
+## License, usage and distribution

+This program is free software under the [MIT License](LICENSE).

+It means that:

+* If you use this package as a library without modifying it, there is no obligation regarding this license.
+* If you modify the source code of this package, you must keep the original copyright in the source code and add your own.
+The LICENSE file must also contain the original copyright (and the original MIT license notice if not sublicensed).
+* In any case, you can use this package in open source or closed source projects and for commercial or non-commercial purposes.

 Copyright © 2023 Valentin Goldité

-This program is free software: you can redistribute it and/or modify it under the terms of the [MIT License](LICENSE).
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-The project is free to use for COMMERCIAL USE, MODIFICATION, DISTRIBUTION and PRIVATE USE as long as the original license is included as well as this copy right notice at the top of the modified files.